The Feature Speed Formula: a flexible approach to scale hyper-parameters of deep neural networks: Minimal desiderata and stability under homogeneity

-We conclude by writing $-\dot b_v^\top f_v =\Vert \dot b_v\Vert_2 \Vert f_v\Vert_2 \cos(\tilde \theta_v)$ and rearranging. \end{proof} In the context of ReLU MLPs with a linear loss, we have by differentiating the back-propagation recursion and noticing that all terms involving $\phi''$ are zero almost surely\footnote{A downside of this computation is that it is ``blind'' to the contributions of the Jacobian's discontinuities to $\dot b_L$, while they do have a ``macroscopic'' effect with a non-vanishing step-size.
+In the context of ReLU MLPs with a linear loss, we have by differentiating the back-propagation recursion and noticing that all terms involving $\phi''$ are zero almost surely\footnote{A downside of this computation is that, because of its local nature, it ignores the contributions of the Jacobian's discontinuities to $\dot b_L$, while they do have a ``macroscopic'' effect with a non-vanishing step-size.
 For instance, taking first the infinite width and then the small step-size limit, would give a different expression. } that:

 where the last expression defines $\tilde K_v$.
 Reasoning as in Thm.~\eqref{thm:BFA-spectrum}, since $f_v$ is Gaussian at initialization and noticing that $\tilde K_v$ has a structure similar to that of $K_{L-v}$, we have that $\cos (\tilde \theta_v)=\Theta(\sqrt{L-v})$, see the details in Lem.~\ref{lem:spectra-MLP}.
 We can thus estimate $\dot b_v$ just as well as $\dot f_v$.